ietf-tools/.github/CONTRIBUTING.md

 ## Release Procedure

 All projects follow a standard release procedure.
-There're 2 methods to create a release:
+There are 2 methods to create a release:

 ### Auto Semver Deploy *(recommended)*